Search

 Our Program

-The Department of Radiology and Medical Imaging at the University of Virginia offers one (1) fellowship position in Cardiothoracic imaging.
+The Department of Radiology and Medical Imaging at the University of Virginia offers one fellowship position in Cardiothoracic Imaging.

-Cardiothoracic fellows will actively participate in multidisciplinary meetings with Cardiology, Cardiovascular and Thoracic surgery, Pulmonology and Pathology, as well as in daily teaching activities through interactions with residents, medical students, and clinical faculty.
-In addition to teaching at the workstation, fellows will have the opportunity to present formal case conferences in the classroom and small group settings.
+Cardiothoracic fellows will actively participate in multidisciplinary meetings with the Departments of Cardiology, Cardiovascular and Thoracic Surgery, Pulmonology, and Pathology, as well as in daily teaching activities through interactions with residents, medical students, and clinical faculty.
+In addition to teaching at the workstation and the rotating didactic teaching curriculum, fellows will have the opportunity to present and participate in formal case conferences in the classroom and small group settings, and share cases in a supportive bi-weekly thoracic peer learning conference.

-Fellows are expected to engage in research during training.
-Participation in national meetings is encouraged and financial support is available for fellows presenting scientific research.
+Fellows are encouraged to engage in research or other academic pursuits during training, and regular academic time is provided to those who do.
+Participation in national meetings is also encouraged and financial support is provided for fellows presenting scientific research and educational content.
 Research opportunities in both cardiovascular and thoracic imaging are offered.
-Regular academic time is provided.

 Fellow Testimonials